piranhacloud/piranha/extension/datasource/src/site/markdown/index.md

     </data-source>
 ```

-For runtimes that do not include the web.xml extension you will need to add it if you want
+For runtimes that do not include the Piranha web.xml extension you will need to add it if you want
 to override the default DataSource as described above.
 You can do this by adding the
 following dependency to your pom.xml: